watermann420/NoisEngine/README.md

 - Support for future audio plugins

 ### Livecoding & Modulation
-- Future minimalist External code editor
+-  minimalist External code editor
 - Real-time control of patterns and instruments
 - Multithreading for smooth real-time modulation
 - OnPlay hooks for audio, MIDI, and visual effects